Note: One of my New year’s resolutions is probably to update this blog more regularly!

 These days you either strike lucky through word of mouth (even Pokemon Go was an example of this- and that already had the weight of the Pokemon brand behind it) or pray that you get an apple feature.
 In the early days it was enough to have keywords to help you reach the top but this is simply not the case anymore.
 In hindsight, having made contact with publishers after going live we received some interest but either they don’t republish games or they simply had too many games on their hands already.
 Now I’m not sure how often a publisher replies but this could have been a missed trick.
 At the end of the day not only can they market your game, but they can also give you valuable feedback in order to make sure your game is up to speed.

 So where does this leave Tacheman?
 I did a little experiment (and call me crazy for doing so) and made it free during Black Friday weekend, whilst posting about the offer in various forums.
 Downloads skyrocketed over the two days.
 It’s not exactly rocket science that people will download free things but this might just be the way forward.

 There was this idea that we discussed very early on, almost two years ago, but somehow that idea was lost; basically to make the game a ‘free demo’ with an IAP for the full game (e.g Super Mario Run).
 It’s strange that more games don’t do this as it is a very effective way to draw people in.
 Again, perhaps we just couldn’t wait to get it out (this really was a nightmare in on-off development that took far longer than necessary) but that’s no real excuse.

-In any case, hope our experiences will help inform other indie devs out there who are still developing their games.
+In any case, hope our experiences will help inform other indie devs out there who are still developing their games, click this link get online gambling games and a perfect guide to make money online.
 We are taking everything we have learnt from this game, and hopefully improve on it in the next!